 In addition to bid campaigns, New Moon actively develops original content that gives brands the opportunity to activate their existing sponsorships of sport, education and the arts.
 Rather than delivering simply a commercial return, New Moon’s projects are anchored by the principles of social entrepreneurship.
 Every project aims to fulfil a humanitarian objective and as a Trustee of her alma mater, Rhodes University, Caroline contributes her time and experience to helping to create education and employment opportunities for young people in Southern Africa.

 Caroline is an inspirational and engaging speaker and has addressed audiences as diverse as captains of industry to GCSE students.
 She has been described by BAFTA’s Academy Magazine as “hot young talent” in the British Film Industry and was an Entrepreneur of the Year Finalist in 2007.
 A former competitive swimmer, Caroline is an enthusiastic horsewoman, golfer and keen skier.

-Ian was in Botha and graduated with a BA (Economics and Legal Theory) in 1981.
-He now lives in Cape Town.
+Ian was in Botha and graduated with a BA (Economics and Legal Theory) in 1980.

 Ian is a digital activist and communications specialist.
 He has spent over 25 years in the PR, Branding, Advertising and Digital fields.
 He has worked with 100’s of brands and project managed 100’s of web-based solutions for clients in South Africa, the UK and US.
 He kindly volunteered his time to help us build this website.